ymunemasa/data-tutorials/tutorials/hortonworks/hdp-2.5/securing-hdfs-hive-hbase-with-knox-ranger/tutorial.md

 ---
-layout: tutorial
 title: Securing HDFS, Hive AND HBase with Apache Knox and Apache Ranger
-tutorial-id: 571
+id: 571
-tutorial-series: Security
-tutorial-version: hdp-2.5.0
+platform: hdp-2.5.0
-intro-page: true
-components: [ knox, ranger ]
+components: [knox, ranger]
 ---

 ## Introduction

 **Apache Ranger** delivers a comprehensive approach to security for a Hadoop cluster.
 It provides a central security policy administration across the core enterprise security requirements of authorization, accounting and data protection.
 Apache Ranger already extends baseline features for coordinated enforcement across Hadoop workloads from batch, interactive SQL and real–time in Hadoop.
 In this tutorial, we cover using **Apache Knox** and **Apache Ranger** for HDP 2.5 to secure your Hadoop environment.
 We will walkthrough the following topics:

 1\.
 Support for Knox authorization and auditing
 2\.
 Command line policies in Hive